claywhipp/exchangerates/README.md

+# Euro Exchange Rate Analysis

-# Project where I explore the euro exchange rate during the 2008 recession.
+Project where I explore the euro exchange rate during the 2008 recession.